Learning Sparse Interaction Graphs of Partially Detected Pedestrians for Trajectory Prediction: Experiments

 \textbf{Results.} The quantitative results are presented in Table~\ref{table:benchmark}.
-Note that our model GST is trained with partially observed pedestrians, while other baselines have to be trained with only fully observed pedestrians.
-Nevertheless, AOE and FOE are only reported on fully observed pedestrians for fair comparison across the methods.
-Our model GST exceeds the performance of other state-of-the-art approaches, and has a lower variance on the results compared to the baselines.
-The stochasticity of STGCN comes from the Gaussian displacement outputs, while SGAN and STGAT manipulate pedestrian motion patterns by concatenation of latent representations and random noise.
-In contrast, the probabilistic nature of our model is due to sampling of sparse interaction graphs, which has an implicit effect on trajectory prediction.
+Note that our model GST is trained with partially detected pedestrians, while other baselines have to be trained with only fully detected pedestrians.
+Nevertheless, all metrics are only reported on fully detected pedestrians for fair comparison across the methods.
+Our model GST (D),which is GST with a deterministic output function $\phi_h$ in Equation \ref{eq:pred-output}, exceeds mean AOE/FOE performance of other state-of-the-art approaches on most datasets.
+However, large NLL of GST (D) indicates relative uni-modality of the prediction samples in contrast to probabilistic baselines, because the stochasticity of GST (D) is only from sampling of the sparse interaction graphs.
+A more diverse trajectory sample distribution can be achieved by applying a Gaussian displacement output function, which is presented as GST (P) in Table \ref{table:benchmark}.